Search for single production of a vector-like T quark decaying to a top quark and a neutral scalar boson in the lepton+jets final state in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Event categorization

-The AK8 jet with the largest value of the XbbVsQCD tagger is chosen as the $\PGf$ boson candidate of the event and, depending on the value of the tagger output, the event is assigned to one of three exclusive categories as follows: if $\mathrm{XbbVsQCD}>0.98$ or $0.80<\mathrm{XbbVsQCD}<0.98$, the event is assigned to the XbbTight (XbbT) or XbbLoose (XbbL) category, respectively; if $\mathrm{XbbVsQCD}<0.80$ and the AK8 jet mass is in the 60--220\GeV range, the event is assigned to the XbbVeto (XbbV) category; otherwise the event is discarded.
+The AK8 jet with the largest value of the XbbVsQCD tagger, selected among the ones passing the above $\Delta R$ requirements, is chosen as the $\PGf$ boson candidate of the event and, depending on the value of the tagger output, the event is assigned to one of three exclusive categories as follows: if $\mathrm{XbbVsQCD}>0.98$ or $0.80<\mathrm{XbbVsQCD}<0.98$, the event is assigned to the XbbTight (XbbT) or XbbLoose (XbbL) category, respectively; if $\mathrm{XbbVsQCD}<0.80$ and the AK8 jet mass is in the 60--220\GeV range, the event is assigned to the XbbVeto (XbbV) category; otherwise the event is discarded.

 Nine independent event regions are thus defined, based on all the possible combinations of the three top quark tagging categories (TopT, TopL, LepT) and the three $\Xbb$ tagging categories (XbbT, XbbL, XbbV) the event may belong to, as shown in Fig.~\ref{fig:regions}~(right).